 This amount of time, even if spent regularly, is not enough to acquire and maintain the necessary level of expertise for networking and lobbying projects.
 It is also not enough to ensure regular educational activities either.

 Life extension advocacy groups are constantly seeking grant opportunities to cover their administrative needs.
-But all the same reasons that impede the scientists trying to receive a grant for rejuvenation research, also impede advocacy projects in our field.
+All of the same problems that impede scientists trying to receive grants for rejuvenation research also impede advocacy projects in our field.
 Due to the novelty of the idea of aging prevention, not many grant givers are keen to provide resources for its promotion.

-So before you ignore the button “Donate” that you see on the site of a life extension advocacy group, and before frowning at the line with administrative costs in their report, consider this: you and other members of our community are so far the only part of population who dislikes aging strongly enough to invest in the solution.
-And the best time to step in is always the same: now.
+So, before you ignore the “Donate” button that you see on the site of a life extension advocacy group, and before you frown at the administrative costs in their annual report, consider this: you and other members of our community are, so far, the only part of population who dislikes aging strongly enough to invest in the solution.
+The best time to step in is always the same: now.

 Grant, A. (2014).
 Give and take: Why helping others drives our success.
 Penguin books.